navaro/qoraal-tictactoe/README.md

         enter (html_emit,       "<!DOCTYPE html>\r\n"
                                 "<html lang=\"en\">\r\n")
         /*
-         * When we exit the html super state, to return to the "ready" state again, we
+         * When we exit the html super state, to return to the "ready" state again, the
-         * close the HTML document by emitting the closing </html> tag.
+         * exit action will close the HTML document by emitting the closing </html> tag.
          */
         exit (html_emit,        "</html>\r\n")